 Example.
-Barbara Jones, a U.S. citizen, is single, under 65, and a bona fide resident of

-American Samoa.
-During 1994, she received \$20,000 of income from Samoan sources and \$5,000 of income from sources outside the possessions.
+Barbara Jones, a U.S. citizen, is single, under 65, and a bona fide resident of American Samoa.
+During 1995, she received \$20,000 of income from Samoan sources and \$5,000 of income from sources outside the possessions.
 She does not itemize her deductions.
-Her allowable standard deduction for 1994 is figured as follows:
+Her allowable standard deduction for 1995 is figured as follows:

-\$ 5,000 \$25,000 × \$3,800 (standard deduction) = \$760
+\$ 5,000 \$25,000 × \$3,900 (standard deduction) = \$780

-Barbara is required to file a U.S. income tax return because her gross income (\$5,000) is more than her allowable standard deduction plus her exemption (\$760 + \$2,450 = \$3,210).
+Barbara must file a U.S. income tax return because her gross income (\$5,000) is more than her allowable standard deduction plus her exemption (\$780 + \$2,500 = \$3,280).
 See Filing Tax Returns, later.

 Foreign tax credit.
-If you are required to report possession source income on your U.S. tax return, you may claim a foreign tax credit, figured on Form 1116, Foreign Tax Credit, for income taxes paid in the possessions on that income.
-You may not claim a foreign tax credit for taxes paid on excluded possession income.
+If you must report possession source income on your U.S. tax return, you can claim a foreign tax credit, figured on Form 1116, Foreign Tax Credit, for income taxes paid in the possessions on that income.
+You cannot claim a foreign tax credit for taxes paid on excluded possession income.

-If you have income, such as U.S. Government wages, that is not excludable, and you have income from possession sources that is excludable, you must figure the credit by reducing your foreign taxes paid or accrued by the taxes allocable to the excluded income.
+If you have income, such as U.S. Government wages, that is not excludable, and you have income from possession sources that is excludable, you must figure the credit by reducing your foreign taxes paid or accrued by the taxes based on the excluded income.
 To find the amount of this reduction, use the following formula: